Siroshun09/gradle-plugins/README.md

 # gradle-plugins

-A repository for managing shared build logics between my projects.
+A repository for managing Gradle shared build logic to setup projects.

 ## List of plugins